norbert-acedanski/graph-data/README.md

 All required packages in requirements.txt file.

-To install all required packages, type _pip install -r requirements.txt_ int the terminal.
+To install all required packages, type _pip install -r requirements.txt_ in the terminal.

 ### Working with graph-data:
 1. Copy files, that you want to graph, to the directory with a script.